Mitigating Paraphrase Attacks on Machine-Text Detectors via Paraphrase Inversion: Limitations

-\paragraph{Limitations} We have shown initial results for three problems where paraphrase inversion may be useful: plagiarism detection, authorship attribution, and machine-text detection.
-Since this work is primarily concerned about the feasibility of paraphrase inversion, we make some simplifying assumptions in each of these tasks, such as assuming knowledge of which documents are paraphrases.
-In practice, these assumptions should be relaxed to better understand the potential value of paraphrase inversion in these tasks.
-Separately, the number of paraphrases we use to train our inversion models is limited by our compute budget.
-We expect that training on additional LLM-generated paraphrases to improve all the results reported in the paper; as such, the results reported here should be viewed as a lower bound on achievable performance.
+The number of paraphrases we use to train our inversion models is limited by our compute budget.
+We expect that training on additional LLM-generated paraphrases will improve all the results reported in the paper; as such, the results reported here should be viewed as a lower bound on achievable performance.
+Our compute budget also precluded experimenting with larger local models such as Llama-3 70B; however, we do include results with GPT-4 which is of comparable or greater quality.

-\paragraph{Broader Impact} This work is motivated by potential abuses of LLM, in particular: (1) using paraphrases to mask the identity of the original author of a document (e.g., plagiarism); (2) using paraphrasing to defeat machine-text detection.
-However, we note that the methods explored here could themselves be abused, for example to reveal the identity of authors wishing to remain anonymous.
-On balance, we believe the positives outweigh the negatives, and believe that in addition to the positive uses of the proposed methods, our findings will highlight the need for better methods to preserve anonymity.